Certified Surgical Technologist (CST) Salary

 Certified Surgical Technologists who go on to become Materials Managers may see their salaries climb quite a bit.
 Median pay for Materials Managers is $67K annually.
 Certified Surgical Technologists most often move into Surgical Technologist or Surgical Technician roles.
 However, the former pays $4K less on average, and the latter pays $5K less.

 Popular Employer Salaries for Certified Surgical Technologist (CST)

 Many Certified Surgical Technologists can be found at HCA, Inc., Tampa General Hospital, St Vincent Hospital Indianapolis, Texas Health Resources, and Banner Health, firms that are at the top of the field.
 The biggest paychecks can be found at Kaiser Permanente — the median salary there is $59K.
 Those in search of high salaries should also consider Memorial Hermann Hospital, Vanderbilt Hospital, and Texas Health Resources, top-paying firms where Certified Surgical Technologists rake in a respectable $58K, $56K, or $52K, respectively.

 Baptist Health Systems, Methodist Healthcare and HCA, Inc. are three other employers with a reputation for below-average pay, showing salaries around $36K, $36K, and $40K.

 Popular Skills for Certified Surgical Technologist (CST)

-Certified Surgical Technologists seem to wield many skills on the job.
-Most notably, skills in Open Heart, plastic surgery, Pediatrics, and Brain Surgery are correlated to pay that is above average, with boosts between 9 percent and 14 percent.
-Most people who know General Surgery also know Operating Room / OR and Surgery.
+Survey results imply that Certified Surgical Technologists deploy a substantial tool kit of skills at work.
+Most notably, skills in Open Heart, plastic surgery, Pediatrics, and Brain Surgery are correlated to pay that is above average, with boosts between 8 percent and 12 percent.
+Most people experienced in General Surgery also know Operating Room / OR and Surgery.

 Pay by Experience Level for Certified Surgical Technologist (CST)